Tomiwalex/pearMonie/README.md

 - If there are any questions please reach out to me on `coderiger@gmail.com`

-- I Created a build version for android which can be downloaded and installed on an android device
+- I Created a preview build version for android which can be downloaded and installed on an android device.
+  Note: This version is just a preview version and has not being optimized by an app store, hence the size will appear large

-- View the app info here `https://expo.dev/accounts/coderiger/projects/pearMonie/builds/b07af53e-11e4-465b-b20c-04c233e1b9fc`
+- View the app info here [Click here to view](https://expo.dev/accounts/coderiger/projects/pearMonie/builds/b07af53e-11e4-465b-b20c-04c233e1b9fc)

-- The link to download the app: `https://expo.dev/artifacts/eas/nMY798LU8LsTR14yxQ3BQ1.apk`
+- The link to download the app: [Click here to download](https://expo.dev/artifacts/eas/nMY798LU8LsTR14yxQ3BQ1.apk)